rHedBull/strategey_RL_env/README.md

 ## Game Rules

+### Claiming tiles
+- a tile can only be claimed if it is visible
+- a tile can only be claimed if it is not already claimed
+- a tile can only be claimed if it is adjacent to a claimed tile or a building not including roads and bridges

 ### Buildings
 #### Roads
-- must be placed on an already claimed tile
+- must be placed on an already self claimed tile
 - or next to another building including roads and bridges
+- only placable on: normal Land, Dessert and Marsh

 #### Bridge
-- must be placed on an already claimed tile
+- must be placed on an already self claimed tile
 - or next to another building including roads and bridges
+- - only placable on: normal Ocean and River

 #### City
-- can only be placed on a visible tile
+- can only be placed on a visible or already self claimed tiles
 - placing a city claims the tile
+- only placable on: normal Land, Dessert and Marsh

 #### Farm
-- can only be placed on an already claimed tile
+- can only be placed on an already self claimed tile
+- only placable on: normal Land and Marsh

 # RL considerations